 Should the Water Board adopt the proposed resolution approving the City's LAMP?
-The proposed resolution is presented in Enclosure 5 and the City's approved LAMP is presented in Enclosure 4.
+The City's approved LAMP is presented in Enclosure 4, and the proposed resolution is presented in Enclosure 5.

 DISCUSSION

 This discussion section has two topics, presented in the form of questions, as follows: